Algebraic properties of the group inverse: Further results

 \textbf{Acknowledgments}\\[3mm] This work was supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia under Grant No. 451-03-9/2021-14/ 200125\\[3mm] \textbf{Declaration of interest}\\[3mm] I wish to confirm that there are no known conflicts of interest associated with this publication and there has been no significant financial support for this work that could have influenced its outcome other than listed above.
 I confirm that there are no other persons who satisfied the criteria for authorship but are not listed.
-I confirm that there are no impediments to publication with respect to intellectual property.\\[3mm]
+I confirm that there are no impediments to publication with respect to intellectual property.\\[3mm] \textbf{Data availability statement}\\[3mm] The datasets generated during and/or analysed during the current study are available from the corresponding author on reasonable request.